narayanahari/narayanahari.github.io/posts/startup_ideas.md

 layout: layouts/post.njk
 ---
 # Summary
-This post contains the list of startup ideas that I see has a potential to become a sizeable (~10M$ revenue) company.
-I will be listing down the ideas and for each ideas, i will also have a separate post detailing the research i made to analyze the ideas.
+This post contains the list of startup ideas which I see has a potential to become a sizeable (~10M$ revenue) company.
+For each ideas listed below, i will adding separate post detailing the research i made to analyze the ideas.
 This is a running list and i will keep adding more ideas as and when i see.

 ## B2B Saas Ideas
 1. Interview management & employee onboarding platform